Moments, Sums of Squares, and Tropicalization: Truncated pseudo-moment cones

 \begin{example} Consider the exponents $A = \{(0,0), (1,0),(0,1),(1,1)\}$ and the semialgebraic set $S = \{(x_1,x_2)\in \R_{\geq 0}^2 : x^2 < y < x^{1/2}\}$.
 Then $\trop(S)$ is a cone with extreme rays $(-2,-1)$, $(-1,-2)$ and $-C = -\trop(S)^{\vee}$ is a convex cone with extreme rays $(-1,2)$ and $(2,-1)$, which strictly contains the positive orthant.
 Following the construction above, we take $K = \cap_{a\in A}(a-C)$ to be the intersection of all translations of $-C$ by the points of $A$.
 In this case, this is just the single translate, $(1,1) - C$.
 There are only finitely many points in $(\Z_{\geq 0}^2 \backslash K)\cup A$, namely $\{(0,0), (1,0), (2,0), (0,1), (1,1), (0,2)\}$.
 We then take $\widehat{A} = \left\{2b-a : a, b \in (\Z_{\geq 0}^2 \backslash K)\cup A\right\}\cap\Z_{\geq 0}^2$, which gives

-By \Cref{prop:finiteExt}, a function $h:A\to \R$ can be extended to a function $\widehat{h}:\Z_{\geq 0}^n\to \R$ that is mid-point convex and non-decreasing function with respect to $C = \trop(S)^{\vee}$ if and only if it can be extended to a mid-point convex, non-decreasing function $\widehat{h}:\widehat{A}\to \R$.
-A computation shows that this set of functions, with is cut out by the four inequalities
+By \Cref{prop:finiteExt}, a function $h:A\to \R$ can be extended to a function $\widehat{h}:\Z_{\geq 0}^n\to \R$ that is midpoint convex and non-decreasing function with respect to $C = \trop(S)^{\vee}$ if and only if it can be extended to a midpoint convex, non-decreasing function $\widehat{h}:\widehat{A}\to \R$.
+A computation shows that this set of functions, with is cut out by the six inequalities

 The last inequality, for example, is a convex combination of the inequalities $\widehat{h}(1,1) \geq \widehat{h}(0,3)$, $\widehat{h}(0,1) + \widehat{h}(0,3) \geq 2 \widehat{h}(0,2)$ and $\widehat{h}(0,0) + \widehat{h}(0,2) \geq 2 \widehat{h}(0,1)$ on the set of non-decreasing, midpoint convex functions $h: \widehat{A} \to \R$.
 The extension to a function $\widehat{h}: \Z_{\geq 0}^2 \to \R$ is given by $\widehat{h}(\alpha) = h(1,1)$ for all $\alpha\not\in \widehat{A}$. \end{example}